Universel Murad Hassil: Local community

 In connection with vandalism in 1987 permission was obtained to build a guard house on the premises.

 In 1988 a member of the local city council spoke out against the colour of the outer walls of the temple.
 In 1989 the originally sober concrete brick walls were covered with a layer of plaster in various pastel colours.

 Religious groups

 In Katwijk there are predominantly Dutch Reformed Churches.
-In 1969 local Dutch Reformed conversation circles discussed the appearance of the Sufi temple.
+In 1969 local Dutch Reformed conversation circles discussed the appearance of the Sufi place of worship.
 At the opening of the temple in 1970 the praeses and secretary of the synods of the Dutch Reformed Churches (NHK) and the Reformed Churches in the Netherlands (GKN) were invited.

 Environment

 For the disposal of waste a connection has been made to a conduit especially made for the purpose.

-According to a study by the province of Zuid-Holland the location of the Sufi Temple does not overlap with the location of habitat types or habitats with a conservation objective.
+According to a study by the province of Zuid-Holland the location of the Universel does not overlap with the location of habitat types or habitats with a conservation objective.